ingridber/photo-compify/README.md

 - Notification retrieval and read-state updates.
 - Account data export as JSON.
 - Reporting images for copyright or breaking guidelines
+- Administration page for user management and handling reports

 ## API documentation